Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Conclusion

 \section{Conclusion}

-In this article we presented a new computer-assisted method to study solitary waves in the capillary-gravity Whitham equation.
+In this article we presented a new computer-assisted method to study solitary waves in the Whitham and capillary-gravity Whitham equations.
 Moreover, the approach is general enough to handle proofs of existence of solitary waves as well as eigenvalue problems.
 In particular, we were able to prove constructively, with high accuracy, the existence of a solitary wave and its spectral stability in both the cases $T=0$ and $T>0$.

 Similarly as what is presented in \cite{unbounded_domain_cadiot}, the method established in this paper can be generalized to a large class of nonlocal equations defined on $\R^n$ ($n \in \mathbb{N}$).
 Indeed, we can consider a nonlocal equation of the form